csswizardry/csswizardry.github.com/_posts/2019-04-25-tips-for-technical-interviews.md

 * I don’t claim to be an authority on interviewing.
 * I don’t think this article is definitive or gospel.
-* I’ve been self-employed for over five years—I haven’t interviewed for a full-time role for a long time.
+* I’ve been self-employed for over five years — I haven’t interviewed for a full-time role for a long time.
 * Your mileage _will_ vary; apply your own context before disagreeing.